andre-st/wahoo-utils/README.md

 ## Disclaimer

 1. Programs and information offered here are not official from Wahoo, but purely a private project
 2. Use this project at your own risk.
-	Following these instructions may damage your device or cause unexpected issues.
-	Do **not** blindly follow instructions from the internet without understanding them — including this one.
 You are solely responsible for what you do.
+Following these instructions may
+	- void your warranty
+	- damage your device
+	- cause unexpected issues
-3. Programs here are all still in their early stages, not tested everywhere, not particularly optimized or fault-tolerant, not translated into English at all points.
+4. Programs here are all still in their early stages, not tested everywhere, not particularly optimized or fault-tolerant, not translated into English at all points.